-- 1. Demonstrate knowledge of basic management and leadership principles. - 2.
-Collect and critically analyze data and information to be applied to business scenarios. - 3.
-Present project and research findings in written and verbal presentations.
+- 1. Demonstrate knowledge of basic business management and leadership principles. - 2.
+Develop various business documents and plans in simulated projects. - 3.
+Collect and critically analyze data and information to be applied to business scenarios. - 4.
+Present business projects or research findings clearly in reports.